 - Intensive farming is capable of raising more than one crop in a year.

-- Huge capital and human labour is employed in every hectare of land.
+- Huge capital and human labour are employed in every hectare of land.

-- In areas where irrigation facilities are available, the farmers use fertilizers and pesticides on large scale to bring their land under high yielding variety of seeds.
+- In areas where irrigation facilities are available, the farmers use fertilizers and pesticides on large scale to bring their land under a high-yielding variety of seeds.

 - Intensive Farming records high production per unit of land.

-- It is the modern system of farming done on large farms lands.
+- It is the modern system of farming done on large farmlands.
 When a large patch of land is used for cultivation then we call it extensive farming.

-- It is also known as mechanical farming due to extensive use of machines.
+- It is also known as mechanical farming due to the extensive use of machines.